alphons/bootsector-linux-loader/README.md

 $ qemu-system-x86_64 linux-disk
 ```

-In vmware only adding an 'existing disk' pointing to linux-6.1.2.vmdk should be enough
+In vmware only adding an 'existing disk' pointing to linux.vmdk should be enough
 ```
-ide0:0.fileName = "linux-6.1.2.vmdk"
+ide0:0.fileName = "linux.vmdk"
 ```

 But also a scsi adapter can be used.